Facial Depth and Normal Estimation using Single Dual-Pixel Camera: Dual-Pixel Facial Dataset

 \subsection{Dataset Configuration}

 Given an array of multiple DP cameras, we capture various human faces with different expressions and light conditions.
 The dataset consists of 135,744 photos, which are a combination of 101 people, eight cameras, seven different lighting condition, four facial heading directions (left, right, center and upward), three facial expressions (normal, open mouth and frown), and two fixed distances of subjects from the camera array, as illustrated in~\Fref{fig:statistics}.
 The distances between the camera array and subjects range from 80~$cm$ to 110~$cm$.
-Our dataset includes 44,352 female photos as well as 91,392 male photos, and their ages range from 19 to 45, and detailed statistics are provided in the supplementary material.
-In main experiments, we use 76 people ($76\%$) as the training dataset and the others ($24\%$) as a test/validation dataset without any overlap with the training set.
+Since the focus distance is about 97~$cm$, our captured images contain both front focused and back focused cases.
+Our dataset includes 44,352 female photos as well as 91,392 male photos, ages range from 19 to 45.
+The detailed statistics are provided in~\Fref{fig:statistics}-(c).
+In main experiments, we use 76 people ($76\%$) as a train set and the others ($24\%$) as a test/validation set without any overlap with the train set.